kgingras/blog/_posts/2014-12-27-Understanding-The-Node-Server-with-ExpressJS.md

 ---
 layout: post
-title: Building a Multi-Room Chatroom with Socket.io and Express
+title: Understanding a Simple Node.js Server with ExpressJS
 category: code
 ---

-In this tutorial we will build a multi-room chatroom that also implements unique users leaving and connecting using Socket.io.
-To achieve this we will keep track of our connected users and their respected websocket on our server.
+In this post we will build and review a simple Node.js server using ExpressJS.
+When I first began working with Node.js, I was amazed by how simple it was but I still didn't fully understand what was going.
+In this post, we will go over each line.

+**Prerequisites**

+You will need to have Node and npm installed in order to load ExpressJS and run our server locally.

+**The Server**

 First we use **npm** to load our node dependancies **Express.js** and **Socket.io**.
 Run these commands in your working directory to do so.